daimagine/hello-csv/README.md

 - What do you think about the [`naive()`](https://github.com/HOOQsters/hello-csv/blob/master/parse-callback.js#L11) function?
-IMHO, I think we could simplify a few things here. for example, handle csv read error, using es6 array map feature for looping thru the parsed line, removing unnecessary function argument name since its function is obviously clear, and using a queue system for sending sms.
+IMHO, I think we could simplify a few things here. for example, reduce code repetition, handle csv read error, using es6 array map feature for looping thru the parsed line, removing unnecessary function argument name since its function is obviously clear, and using a queue system for sending sms.